binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     # Get rid of the logs if you like.
     rm -r /var/log/exim4/

-#### Disable NIS
+#### Remove NIS

-Disable Network Information Service (NIS).
-NIS lets several machines in a network share the same account information, such as the `/etc/hosts` and `/etc/passwd` files, (Allowing password sharing between machines).
-Originally known as Yellow Pages (YP).
+If Network Information Service (NIS) or the replacement NIS+ is installed, ideally you will want to remove it.
 If you needed centralised authentication for multiple machines, you could set-up an LDAP server and configure PAM on your machines in order to contact the LDAP server for user authentication.
 We may have no need for distributed authentication on our web server at this stage.

 Check to see if NIS is installed by running the following command:

 {linenos=off, lang=Bash}
     dpkg-query -l '*nis*'

-Nis is not installed by default on a Debian web server, so in this case, we do not need to disable it.
+Nis is not installed by default on a Debian web server, so in this case, we do not need to remove it.

-If the host you were hardening had the role of a file server and was running NFS, then you may need NIS.
-NFS clients need a way of knowing who owns which files on exported volumes, NIS helps provide this ability.
-Although there are other ways of doing this without NIS, such as syncing the password files.
+If the host you were hardening had the role of a file server and was running NFS, and you need directory services, then you may need something like Kerberos and/or LDAP.
+There is plenty of documentation and tutorials on Kerberos and LDAP and replacing NIS with them.

 #### Rpcbind {#vps-countermeasures-disable-remove-services-harden-what-is-left-remove-rpcbind}